-As dozens of new fleet-friendly electric vehicle (EV) models hit the market, the excitement is tangible at fleet and automotive industry events.
-Lower cost options, like the Chevrolet Equinox EV, are finally available, and a growing mix of medium-duty EV cargo vans and pickups is making electrification viable even for complex fleet operations.
+As dozens of new fleet-friendly electric vehicle (EV) models continue to hit the market, the excitement is tangible at fleet and automotive industry events.
+Lower cost options, like the Chevrolet Equinox EV, have become best-sellers, and we’re seeing new versions of the popular Chevrolet Bolt and Nissan Leaf previewed before their upcoming release.
+For the vocational side of fleet, a growing mix of medium-duty EV cargo vans and pickups is making electrification viable even for those with complex operations.

-The Inflation Reduction Act (IRA) created groundbreaking clean energy tax incentives—but a new bill threatens to slash them, with a looming deadline of December 31, 2025.
-That gives you a few short months, not years, to act.
+While the Inflation Reduction Act (IRA) created groundbreaking clean energy tax incentives only a few short years ago, the Big Beautiful Bill will be ending them seven years ahead of schedule.
+President Trump signed this bill into law on July 4, ending the 45W Commercial Clean Vehicle tax credit (among other clean energy initiatives) on September 30, 2025.
+This gives fleet managers less than two months, not years, to act.
 While EVs continue to offer long-term total cost of ownership (TCO) advantage over gasoline- and diesel-powered vehicles, the financial upside of securing them with full tax credits today is too significant to delay.

-Now is the time to fast-track your electrification plans.
-Below is a breakdown of how these credits work and how you can still claim them—before they’re gone.*
+Now is the time to order your EVs with significant savings and fast-track your electrification plans.
+Below is a breakdown of how these credits work and how you can still claim them — before they’re gone.*

 Federal EV & Charging Tax Credits at a Glance